anwarrahim/codeCademy/README.md

 # codeCademy
-The is the online coding learing platform.
+This is the online coding learing platform.